anvaka/common-words/README.md

 there is enough CPU time to keep UI responsive
 * https://github.com/anvaka/simplesvg - very simple wrapper on top of SVG DOM elements, that provides easy manipulation.
+* https://github.com/anvaka/panzoom - a library that allows Google-maps like panning and zooming of an SVG scene.

 # Why word clouds?